|Born||in Pusan, South Korea|

 Born in Busan, South Korea and raised in New York and Pennsylvania, Daniel discovered acting while a student at Haverford College.
 Though briefly considering a career as an attorney, he decided to follow his true passion and moved to New York City, where he began his work on stage.
 There, he performed in classics such as "Romeo and Juliet", Anton Chekhov's "Ivanov" and Henrik Ibsen's "A Doll's House", as well as working with an improv comedy troupe.
 Despite his early success, however, he decided to deepen his dedication to the craft by studying at the Graduate Acting program at New York University's Tisch School of the Arts, where he earned a Master's Degree in Fine Arts in 1996.

-Though he spends time in Los Angeles and New York, Daniel spends most of the year in Honolulu, where he devotes his free time to a number of different charities, his restaurant and his family.
+Though he spends time in Los Angeles and New York, Daniel spends most of the year in Honolulu, where he devotes his free time to a number of different charities and his family.

 - IMDb Mini Biography By: E-PR and Susan Eskdale